 - People are looking to make a personal connection with a business, and a blog is the perfect venue for this.
-Blog posts can focus on the human side of the business, giving the company a personal face that visitors can relate to.
+Blog posts can focus on the human side of the business, giving the company a personal face, voice that visitors can relate to.

 How To Create Successful Blog Posts

 Keep your visitors’ interests in mind when developing a blogging strategy.
 Determine what kinds of content your visitors are interested in.
 Mine your website logs and search queries to see what people are searching for in relation to your industry.
 Check industry forums and Q&A sites to see what problems your visitors face, and what topics they care about.
 Use this information to create a blogging calendar, outlining the topics you’ll cover.

 Understand that while visitors expect and appreciate a fairly consistent flow of blog posts from you, there is no magic number of posts that you should create per week or month.
 Blogging once or twice a week is great, but be honest about your ability to produce content on a regular basis.
 If you believe you can only create one post every two weeks, then don’t try to increase the frequency only to find that you are creating uninteresting posts just for the sake of meeting a schedule.
 On the other hand, if you have a lot of good content you can create, and the time to do so, then increase the frequency of posts as needed.
 Once you get into the rhythm of blogging, make an attempt to stick to a schedule as much as possible, so your readers know when to expect new posts from you.

 The following tips will help you craft your posts in a way that will be beneficial to both your readers and the search engines.
 Train your bloggers to review each post before publishing to ensure it meets these criteria.